 The senior "capstone" course for all SES majors which integrates the knowledge and concepts gained from prior course work and field experiences with real life situations in sport.
 Examines the positive and negative consequences of the way sport is organized, managed, and reported in American society by drawing from current events and articles.
 Provides a philosophical overview of the values that sport personifies in today's society.
-Prerequisite: Senior status; at least one of the following is strongly recommended: PHI 120, 170, 353, THE 300, 353.
+Prerequisite: Senior status.